What have I done?!

 The hustle and bustle of the old city is quickly replaced by Cork oak forests, cattle fields and spring flowers dancing in the cool breeze.

-3 days and some pleasant scenes make me want to plan my next trip through Portugal.
+3 days of near perfect pedalling and some pleasant scenes make me want to plan my next trip through Portugal.

 I will, soon.

-Then I cross the border and back in to Spanish speaking land.
+Then I cross the border and back in to Spanish speaking lands.